crate/cratedb-guide/docs/integrate/apache-kafka/index.md

 :::{dropdown} **Managed Kafka**
-A few companies are specializing in offering managed Kafka services.
-We can't list them all, see the [overview about more managed Kafka offerings].
+Several companies provide managed Kafka services (see the [overview of managed Kafka offerings] for a more complete list).

 - [Aiven for Apache Kafka]
 - [Amazon Managed Streaming for Apache Kafka (MSK)]